Heat Wave Catastrophe in Mecca: A Tragedy of Unprecedented Scale

 Expanded medical staffing during peak heat hours

 Pilgrim safety requires a comprehensive approach that integrates infrastructure development, public health planning, and climate adaptation strategies.
-Authorities and planners must move beyond short-term emergency responses and focus on sustainable measures such as climate-resilient urban design, expanded shaded and climate-controlled facilities, and the use of heat-mitigating construction materials across pilgrimage zones.
+Authorities and planners must move beyond short-term emergency responses and focus on sustainable measures, such as climate-resilient urban design, expanded shaded and climate-controlled facilities, and heat-mitigating construction materials across pilgrimage zones.
 Strengthening medical preparedness through increased staffing, permanent health centres, and advanced surveillance systems can significantly reduce fatalities during extreme weather events.
 In addition, data-driven crowd management, continuous risk assessment, and international collaboration are essential to ensure that future Hajj pilgrimages remain safe, dignified, and resilient in the face of rising global temperatures.

 Transparency, Accountability, and Public Trust